 This message is sent by the target NG-RAN node to the source NG-RAN node to indicate that resources can be released.

+In case of SDT, this message is sent by the target (new) NG-RAN node to the source (old) NG-RAN node, and vice versa.

 Direction: target NG-RAN node ® source NG-RAN node, M-NG-RAN node ® S-NG-RAN node.